ikarib/DFLS/README.md

    min_{x \in R^n }  F(x) := Sum_{i=1}^{mv}  v_err_i(x)^2
 where v_err(x) : R^n \to R^{mv} is a vector function.

-This subroutine seeks the least value of sum of the squres of the components of v_err(x) by combing trust region method and Levenberg-Marquardt method.
+This subroutine seeks the least value of sum of the squares of the components of v_err(x) by combing trust region method and Levenberg-Marquardt method.

 References: